JVSARAVALLI/JVSARAVALLI/README.md

-# Olá, me chamo João Vitor do Nascimento Saravalli! 👋
+# Hi, I'm João Vitor do Nascimento Saravalli! 👋

 <p align="left">
-  Sou um estudante de Análise e Desenvolvimento de Sistemas apaixonado por tecnologia e com foco em desenvolvimento Back-end.
-Estou sempre em busca de novos desafios para aplicar e expandir meus conhecimentos em lógica de programação, bancos de dados e criação de sistemas robustos e eficientes.
+  I am a Systems Analysis and Development student, passionate about technology with a focus on Back-end development.
+I am always looking for new challenges to apply and expand my knowledge in programming logic, databases, and building robust and efficient systems.
 </p>

 ---

-### 💻 Minhas Principais Linguagens e Ferramentas:
+### 💻 My Main Languages and Tools:

 <p align="left">
   <a href="https://www.php.net" target="_blank" rel="noreferrer">